 Quantum Functions

-Quantum functions are operations that modify the state of quantum objects.
-The quantum objects are passed to the function as arguments.
-In addition, quantum functions can take classical arguments and function arguments.
+Quantum functions are operations that modify the state of quantum objects, which are passed to the function as arguments.
+In addition, quantum functions can take as arguments classical values and other functions.

 .